CouncilofLorien/counciloflorien.github.io/docs/cards/G/great-ship.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Tap a character in target company during the organization phase to play Great Ship on that company.
-If a company's current site path contains a coastal sea region and no consecutive non-coastal sea regions, until the end of the turn any character in the company may tap to cancel the effects of one hazard that targets the company. <br>_“...he chose the greatest ship to be his own, and he went up into it.
+If a company's current site path contains a coastal sea region and no consecutive non-coastal sea regions, until the end of the turn any character in the company may tap to cancel the effects of one hazard that targets the company.
+> >
+> > {: .fs-3 }
+> > _“...he chose the greatest ship to be his own, and he went up into it.
 Then he let sound a great concourse of trumpets...”_ ***---&#65279;LotRV***
 >